unicode-org/icu4x/components/collator/README.md

 ### Backward second level

 Compare the second level in backward order.
+The default is `false` (off), except for Canadian French.

 ### Numeric